-The company's approach to projects is founded on a drive to discover the best possible AV solutions, working as a team to complete video first hit the mainstream of business and private life in 1980.
-Since those long-gone days of BetaMax, they have continued to operate at the leading edge of the technology, combining a retail division, a business solutions division each job with focus, commitment and care, ensuring the right result first time.
+The company's approach to projects is founded on a drive to discover the best possible AV solutions, working as a team to complete each job with focus, commitment and care, ensuring the right result first time.
 Clients including Queensland Emergency Services, Griffith University Film and Television School, Q Rail, University of Southern Queensland, Queensland Health, Hilton Hotel Brisbane and Queensland Parliament House have relied on VIDEOPRO to provide highly advanced AV solutions ranging from customdesigned displays, AV streaming to internet, communications and recording technology, through to broadcast AV technology and customised videoconferencing systems.